alura-sys/PS99-Scripts/README.md

 GUI was made via AI
 For customization just fork the repo and change **`execute.lua`** pathing to your git

+## Features
+- Auto Claim Candy
+- Auto Open Eggs
+- Auto Open Houses
+(All can be used simultaneously to quickly progress)

 ## Usage
 1. Copy the contents of **`execute.lua`**
 2. Paste it into your preferred Roblox executor